DGPO: Discovering Multiple Strategies with Diversity-Guided Policy Optimization: Introduction

-Discovering a set of high-reward diverse solutions in a sample-efficient way is non-trivial.
-Below, we list desiderata for such an algorithm.
-We also outline how the algorithm proposed in this paper, Diversity-Guided Policy Optimization (DGPO), fulfills these.

-{\bf Strategy Representation}: An agent's design must allow it to represent different strategies efficiently.
-In DGPO, multiple strategies are represented by a shared deep neural network, by having it condition on a stochastic latent variable.
+Reinforcement Learning (RL) has pioneered breakthroughs in various domains ranging from video games~\cite{vinyals2019grandmaster,berner2019dota,huang2019combo,huang2021tikick} to robotics~\cite{Raffin18,yu2021learning}.
+While its achievements are remarkable, RL is not devoid of challenges.
+A paramount issue is the innate pursuit of RL algorithms for a singular optimal solution, even when a myriad of equally viable strategies exists.
+This tunnel vision for optimization can inadvertently introduce weaknesses.

+For instance, RL algorithms are known for "overfitting" tasks.
+By zeroing in on just one strategy, they often miss out on exploring a wealth of high-quality alternative solutions.
+This over-specialization renders the agent vulnerable to unpredictable environmental changes, as it lacks the robustness multiple strategies could have offered \cite{kumar2020one}.
+In competitive arenas, predictability can be an Achilles heel, with adversaries exploiting the agent's inflexibility.
+A diversified approach would obfuscate the agent's strategies, improving its competitive edge \cite{lanctot2017unified}.
+Furthermore, in domains like dialogue systems, monotony can dull user interactions, whereas varied responses could significantly enhance user experience \cite{li2016deep,gao2019generating,pavel2020increasing,xu2022diverse,chow2022mixture}.

+For instance, RL algorithms are known for "overfitting" tasks.
+By zeroing in on just one strategy, they often miss out on exploring a wealth of high-quality alternative solutions.
+This over-specialization renders the agent vulnerable to unpredictable environmental changes, as it lacks the robustness multiple strategies could have offered \cite{kumar2020one}.
+In competitive arenas, predictability can be an Achilles heel, with adversaries exploiting the agent's inflexibility.
+A diversified approach would obfuscate the agent's strategies, improving its competitive edge \cite{lanctot2017unified}.
+Furthermore, in domains like dialogue systems, monotony can dull user interactions, whereas varied responses could significantly enhance user experience \cite{li2016deep,gao2019generating,pavel2020increasing,xu2022diverse,chow2022mixture}.

+We identify two key scenarios where multiple strategies are beneficial: 1.
+The margin for error is inconsequential to the task's success.
+In such cases, agents can operate optimally without adhering strictly to the best strategy, enabling a spread of near-optimal strategies \cite{zahavy2021discovering}.
+2. The task inherently allows multiple optimal solutions, such as a maze offering two equally efficient paths \cite{osa2021discovering,zhou2022continuously}.

+Crafting an algorithm that harnesses diverse high-reward solutions efficiently is intricate.
+With the Diversity-Guided Policy Optimization (DGPO) we propose, we aim to address several requisites for such an algorithm:

+{\bf Strategy Representation}: the diversity of a policy suite is evaluated in DGPO using a metric grounded on the mutual information between states and the latent variable, implemented through a learned discriminator.

-{\bf Diversity Evaluation}: Algorithms should be able to evaluate the diversity of a set of policies.
-DGPO utilizes a diversity metric based on mutual information between states and latent variable, implemented through a learned discriminator.
+{\bf Diversity Evaluation}: The diversity of a policy suite is evaluated in DGPO using a metric grounded on the mutual information between states and the latent variable, implemented through a learned discriminator.

-{\bf Diversity Exploration}: Algorithms should explore in a way that allows deviation from previously discovered solutions, while maintaining overall performance.
-DGPO introduces a constrained optimization approach to ensure a stable improvement in both performance and diversity.
+{\bf Diversity Exploration}: DGPO embarks on exploration that encourages deviation from familiar strategies while safeguarding performance.
+This is achieved using a constrained optimization method that harmonizes performance and diversity.